 Is Your LASIK Fee Tax Deductible?

-Depending on your filing status, the cost of your LASIK may be a deductible expense from your taxes.
+Depending on your filing status, the cost of your LASIK there is a small possibility that LASIK (or another vision correction surgery) might be a tax deductible expense reducing the amount of your taxes.
 You might also be able to fund fully or partially fund the cost of LASIK with a tax refund.
-You should check with a certified tax prepare to see if you may qualify.
+Always check with a reputable certified tax preparer to see if you may qualify.

 When it comes to the cost of LASIK, knowing what is included and what may be charged extra are important considerations.
 This can be especially true with any discount LASIK ads.

-In our opinion, since blades or (all-laser LASIK) using the IntraLase or Zeimer femtosecond laser) and Wavefront (custom LASIK) technologies can generally improve the outcome of your LASIK procedure, you may not want to make the cost of the use of these technologies an issue if your LASIK surgeon recommends their use.
+In our opinion, since all-laser LASIK (using the IntraLase or Zeimer femtosecond laser) and Custom LASIK and PRK technologies can generally improve the outcome of your LASIK procedure, you may not want to make the cost of the use of these technologies an issue if your LASIK surgeon recommends their use.

 If cost is a significant issue for you, we believe the best course of action is assume Bladeless and Wavefront technologies will be used and get an estimate of the cost of LASIK which includes Bladeless (All Laser LASIK) and Wavefront before you go into the office.